mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 The maximum number of adjustments that can be made is equal to Magic or Sorcery, whichever is higher.

 **Amp Up**: This is for Combat spells only.
-For each point of base damage the caster wants to add to a Combat spell, increase the drain of that casting by 2.
+For each point of base damage the caster wants to add to a Combat spell, increase the drain of that casting by 1.
+Its 1 for 1.

-**Increase Area**: Area-effect spells have a base effect of a sphere with a two-meter radius.
-For each increase of 2 meters in the radius of the area of effect, increase the drain of the casting by 1.
+**Increase Area**: Area-effect spells have a base effect of a sphere with a two-yard radius.
+For each increase of 2 yards in the radius of the area of effect, increase the drain of the casting by 1.

 **Shift Area**: This can only be done with certain area-effect spells.
 The caster can shift the area a sustained spell is affecting to another area within spell range.
 Spells that can have the area shifted are noted in the spell description.
 This requires a Minor Action and can be done any time.
 It does not cause drain.

 #### Roll the Spellcasting test

-The Spellcasting test is Sorcery + Magic; the number of hits needed and/or the opposed roll are described in the Spell Descriptions
+The Spellcasting test is `Sorcery + Magic`; the rating needed is described in the Spell Descriptions.

+For example to cast Acid Stream.
+You have a Magic 6.
+Sorcery 6.
+You are going to use Amp Up to get 4 extra damage.
+Increasing the Drain Value by 4.

+You roll `Potential XD6 + Proficiency 6 + 6` the enemy you are fighting is a Rating 6 enemy so you need an 18.

+You absolutely need to get this so you spend an Edge.
+You roll a 4 on your D6 and a 5 on your Edge dice.
+So your total is a 21.
+You met a Rating 7, so you have a Net Effect of 1.
+You will do 5 Damage.
+And applies Corrosive 5 for 5 rounds decreasing 1 point per round.

 #### Deal with drain

 Each spell has a Drain Value, which may be increased by any adjustments the caster makes.
-The caster rolls Tenacity + their tradition attribute Talent for hermetic mages, Social for shamans—and compares the hits to the Drain Value of the cast spell.
-If the hits are equal to or greater than the Drain Value, the drain has no effect.
-If the Drain Value is higher than the hits, the caster experiences Stun damage equal to the difference between hits and Drain Value.
-If the damage after the resistance test is higher than the caster’s Magic, the damage becomes Physical.
+The caster rolls `Tenacity + their tradition attribute Talent for hermetic mages, Savvy for shamans`—and compares the rating to the Drain Value of the cast spell.
+If the total rating achieved is equal to or greater than the Drain Value, the drain has no effect.
+If the Drain Value is higher than the rating, the caster experiences Stun damage equal to the difference between rating and Drain Value.
+Armor has no effect on drain damage; if the damage after the resistance test is higher than the caster’s Magic, the damage becomes Physical.
 Drain damage cannot be healed by magic or medkits.

+Using the above example.

+The Drain Value of Acid Stream is 5.
+Since you used Amp Up it will add 4 to the Drain Value making it 9.

+Your Drain Value is 5 + 4 for a total of 9.
+You have a Tenacity of 5 and a Talent of 5.
+So you roll `Potential XD6 + Proficiency 5 + 5` and need a Rating of 9 with a Threshold of 27.
+You roll a 6 for a total of 16.
+That gives you an Effect of 5 so you will take 4 Stun Damage for casting this spell.
+You would not be able to do this forever but you can dish it out when you need to.

 #### Spell Descriptions